Pharmacy in the United Kingdom: History

-Commerce of drugs in United Kingdom was initially regulated by the Guild of Peppers since 1180, they were in charge of the assurance of the items that were.
-In 1345 some members of the Guilt of Peppers founded Worshipful Company of Grocers that operated until 1617, that was in charge of assurance of the quality of food and drugs, their role related drugs business was replaced by Worshipful Society of Apothecaries (one of the 110 Livery companies) that operated since 1617 and its members were in charge of train as apprentice for 7 years the future new members until they became free man and get the "freedom" of being apothecary's apprentices.
+The trade in medicines in the United Kingdom was initially regulated by the Guild of Pepperers from 1180.
+In 1345 some members of the Guild of Pepperers founded the Worshipful Company of Grocers, which operated until 1617 and was responsible for assuring the quality of food and drugs.
+Their drugs business was replaced by the Worshipful Society of Apothecaries (one of the 110 Livery companies), which was founded in 1617, by permission of King James I, and its members were responsible for training apprentices for 7 years as the future new members.

-Silvanus Bevan received 7 years of training and later he cofounded Allen & Hanburys in 1715 (that developed salbutamol in 1966 and now is part of GlaxoSmithKline).
+Silvanus Bevan received 7 years of training and later co-founded Allen & Hanburys in 1715, now part of GlaxoSmithKline.

 The Pharmaceutical Society of Great Britain was founded in 1841.
 The Pharmacy Act 1868 limited the sale of poisons and dangerous drugs to qualified pharmacists and druggists.

-The advent of the NHS had an immediate beneficial effect on the pharmaceutical industry.
-In 1960 there were proposals that the private patients of general practitioners should be enabled to receive their drugs free on the health service, but they were not implemented.
+The advent of the NHS had an immediate beneficial effect on pharmaceutical companies.
+In 1960 there were proposals that private patients of general practitioners should be enabled to receive their drugs free on the health service, but they were not implemented.

-The supply of drugs in the hospital service represented about one-tenth by value of the supply through the retail pharmaceutical service in 1965.
+The supply of drugs in the hospital service represented about one-tenth by value of the supply through retail pharmacies in 1965.

 The Pharmaceutical Society of Great Britain was replaced by the Royal Pharmaceutical Society and the General Pharmaceutical Council in September 2010.

 There was a reduction of more than a quarter in the number of pharmacies in the community between 1963 and 1979.
-According to the Pharmaceutical Services Negotiating Committee at that time over 4,000 pharmacies in England and Wales dispensing less than 24,000 prescriptions per annum were losing money on NHS services.
+According to the Pharmaceutical Services Negotiating Committee, at that time over 4000 pharmacies in England and Wales, dispensing fewer than 24,000 prescriptions per annum, were losing money on NHS services.

-As measured in defined daily doses per 1,000 inhabitants per day the UK had a moderate rate of consumption of antibiotics in 2015 with a rate of 20.5, double that of the Netherlands, but half that of Turkey.
+As measured in defined daily doses per 1000 inhabitants per day, the UK had a moderate rate of consumption of antibiotics in 2015, with a rate of 20.5, double that of the Netherlands but half that of Turkey.

-The Health Survey for England 2016 showed that 48% of adults in the country had taken at least one prescribed medicine in the past week, and 24% had taken three or more.
-10% were using antidepressants.
-A total of 1.1 billion prescriptions were dispensed in England in 2016 - 47% more than 2006.
+The Health Survey for England 2016 showed that 48% of adults in the country had taken at least one prescribed medicine in the past week, and 24% had taken three or more; 10% were using antidepressants.
+A total of 1.1 billion prescriptions were dispensed in England in 2016 - 47% more than in 2006.

 In 2022, the NHS reported the lowest number of pharmacies remaining open since 2015.